 The majority of the teachers at Oakview are veteran teachers.
 Some turnover at the school does occur, but the stability of teachers has been one of the school's strong points.
-For the year 2017-2018, 83.0% were returning teachers, down from 83.9% the previous year.
-In 2017-2018, the teacher attendance rate was 92.4%.
+For the year 2018-2019, 86.5% were returning teachers, down from 96.0% the previous year.
+The drop in returning teacher rate is due to the district shutdown.
+Several teachers were chosen to serve students in the district's virtual school.
+In 2019-2020, the teacher attendance rate was not reported.
+The teacher attendance rate is 98.1% for the 2020-2121 school year.